mg979/vim-packs/Readme.md

 " not a package, but add to runtimepath anyway, cannot be installed or updated Pack 'junegunn/fzf', { 'dir': '~/.fzf' }

-" infos about added package, and errors about missing packages PacksCheck
+" installed packages overview, and errors about missing packages :PacksCheck

-" try to install missing packages (it won't work with local plugins) PacksInstall
+" try to install missing packages (it won't work with local plugins) :PacksInstall
 ```

 TODO: improve bash completion, post-install/update hooks, etc.